clambodile/ssp-4w/reading/module3/how-To-Run-Your-Interview.md

 ## Phase 5: Implement!

-Now you do the stuff you've been doing in Module 2.
+Now you do the stuff you've been doing in the module, _Writing Code Well_.

 ### Make the skeleton and stubs.